moq-wg/moq-transport/draft-ietf-moq-transport.md

 ANNOUNCE MUST send only a single response to a given ANNOUNCE of either ANNOUNCE_OK or ANNOUNCE_ERROR.

+A relay manages sessions from multiple publishers and subscribers, connecting them based on the track namespace.
+This MUST use an exact match on track namespace unless otherwise negotiated by the application.
+For example, a SUBSCRIBE namespace=foobar message will be forwarded to the session that sent ANNOUNCE namespace=foobar.

 Relays that respond with an ANNOUNCE_OK for a 'Track Namespace' send subscriptions with a 'Track Namespace' that exactly match to that publisher.